Updated May 2022

 - October 2006 – Claimed successful.
 Deemed unsuccessful.

-On October 16, 2006, the U.S. Director of National Intelligence confirmed “North Korea conducted an underground nuclear explosion in the vicinity of P’unggye on October 9, 2006.
+On October 16, 2006, the U.S. Director of National Intelligence confirmed that “North Korea conducted an underground nuclear explosion in the vicinity of P’unggye on October 9, 2006.
 The explosion yield was less than a kiloton.”
 At such a low yield, the international community labeled the North’s test a failure.

 - May 25, 2009 – Claimed successful.
 Deemed unsuccessful.

 On June 15, 2009, the U.S. Director of National Intelligence stated, “The U.S. Intelligence Community assesses that North Korea probably conducted an underground nuclear explosion in the vicinity of P’unggye on May 25, 2009.
 The explosion yield was approximately a few kilotons.”
 Official and unofficial reports vary on estimated yield but it was generally regarded as higher than North Korea’s 2006 test, yet still considered unsuccessful.

 - February 12, 2013 – Claimed successful.
 Deemed successful.

 On February 12, 2013, the U.S. Director of National Intelligence stated that North Korea probably carried out an underground nuclear explosion with a yield of approximately several kilotons.
 Some experts speculate that the test involved uranium, rather than plutonium as used in the last two tests, but there has been no official confirmation regarding which material was involved.
 North Korea claimed that the device tested was a miniaturized warhead that could be mounted on a ballistic missile.

 - January 6, 2016 – Claimed successful.
 Deemed successful, but not a hydrogen explosion.